 |Listing currency conversion fee||2.50%||If you’re listing your items in a foreign currency, Etsy charges you a fee to convert it.
 We’ll go into how you can make this fee a lot less below.|

 You also have the option of buying subscription packages that can help you grow your business.
 The prices for these are as follows:

-- Plus: Around CAD$13.30 a month (price varies based on exchange rate).
+- Plus: Around CAD$13.20 a month (price may vary based on exchange rate).
 This package includes customizable shop options, bonus listings and advertising credit as well as a range of other tools.